A picture with symbols on the subject of accessibility. Next to it the lettering: BFSG in the museum?

 What is the Brunngasse location?

-Some context about the location: A Jewish family lived in this house at Brunngasse 8 in Zurich's Old Town around 1330: Minne with her two sons Moses ben Menachem and Mordechai ben Menachem.
-The small museum "Schauplatz Brunngasse" aims to enable the public to get to know the home with its magnificent paintings and its Jewish inhabitants.
+Some background on the location: Around 1330, a Jewish family lived in this house at Brunngasse 8 in Zurich’s Old Town: Minne and her two sons, Moses ben Menachem and Mordechai ben Menachem.
+The small museum “Schauplatz Brunngasse” aims to give visitors the opportunity to explore the residence, with its magnificent paintings, and learn about its Jewish inhabitants.

 Source: Institute for Museum Research (Kathrin Grotz, Prof. Dr. Patricia Rahemipour)